 of the article that is portrayed.
 For example, a drawing or

-photograph of an automobile or a dress design may be copyrighted,
+or a dress design may be copyrighted,

-but that does not give the artist or photographer the
+that does not give the artist or photographer the

 exclusive right to make automobiles or dresses of the same